 I am nineteen-years-old.
 I just found out that I'm pregnant.
 I have been with the guy for two years and in college for one year.
 We are not financially stable.
 We have given it a lot of thought, but still do not know what to do.
 I have looked at the pros and cons and still I'm not sure.
 I have three little sisters and know that raising children is a hard job.
 Throughout this time I have leaned more toward the abortion, but don't feel like I know enough about it.
 Can you please HELP?

-If it has been more than 49 days since the first day of your last menstrual period, your abortion options are limited to a surgical abortion.
-Clinically, surgical abortion is a safe and simple procedure when carried out legally by licensed and specially trained doctors and some nurse practitioners with sterile and proper instruments.
-If you decide to have an abortion, it is best to do so within the first trimester (first three months) — this is when an abortion is safer, easier, and less expensive.
-You may have a hard time finding someone to perform a second trimester abortion; and, third trimester abortions are only performed when your life is seriously threatened by the pregnancy, or if you need to be treated for a life-threatening disease with a medication that would be toxic to the pregnancy.
+If it's been more than 49 days since the first day of your last menstrual period, your options are limited to a surgical abortion.
+Clinically, having a surgical abortion is a safe and simple procedure when carried out by a licensed and trained medical professional with the appropriate sterile instruments.
+If you decide to have an abortion, it’s best to do so within the first trimester (first three months)—this is when an abortion is safer, easier, and less expensive.
+It may be more difficult to find someone to perform a second trimester abortion and third trimester abortions.
+Late term abortions are typically only performed when the carrying parent’s life is seriously threatened by the pregnancy, or if they need to be treated for a life-threatening disease with a medication that would be toxic to the pregnancy.

-Most surgical abortions take anywhere from five to fifteen minutes.
-The most common technique, aspiration, involves inserting a small tube that is attached to a source of gentle suction, which draws the pregnancy tissue out from the uterus through the cervix.
-You can choose local (you're awake) or general anesthesia.
+Most surgical abortions take anywhere from 5 to 15 minutes.
+The most common technique, aspiration, involves inserting a small tube that’s attached to a source of gentle suction, which draws the pregnancy tissue out from the uterus through the cervix.
+You may be able to choose whether your anesthesia is local—you're awake—or general—you’re asleep.
 This type of abortion is done during the first three months.
 Second trimester abortions usually involve an injection of medication to help trigger the abortion.

-As far as how you will handle an abortion emotionally, some women feel relief, sadness, anger, upset, guilt, nothing at all, or all of the above.
-You may or may not experience unexpected emotions afterwards.
-If you choose to have an abortion, let a close friend or two, besides your boyfriend, know about it.
-Having people around who care and who can support you in your decision will help.
+As far as how you’ll handle an abortion emotionally, some people feel relief, sadness, anger, upset, guilt, nothing at all, or all of the above.
+If you choose to have an abortion, consider letting a close friend or two, besides your boyfriend, know about it.
+Having people around who care and who can support you in your decisions may help you to feel supported.

 Originally published Nov 20, 1998